MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-perform-extractive-and-abstractive-summarization.md

 # Perform Extractive and Abstractive Summarization

+The rental property app maintained by Margie's Travel provides a way for property managers to provide a description of rental listings.
+Many of the descriptions in the system are long, providing many details about the rental property, its neighborhood, and local attractions, stores, and other amenities.
+A feature that has been requested as you implement new AI-powered capabilities for the app is using generative AI to create concise summaries of these descriptions, making it easier for your users to quickly review properties.
 In this exercise, you use the `azure_ai` extension in Azure Database For PostgreSQL flexible server to perform abstractive and extractive summarization on rental property descriptions and compare the resulting summaries.

 ## Before you start